 “A devotee who takes shelter of the Holy Name and engages in pure bhakti is the very embodeiment of bhakti.
 A ‘devotee’ who is without bhakti is ugly and monstrous.

 ataeva aparādhe tathā pariṇati

 “A person who criticises a sādhu has no standing in bhakti.
 Therefore, his offense makes him averse (towards bhakti).

 “A devotee avoids criticising sādhus and should be devoted to them.
 Association with sādhus and serving them is the real practice of dharma.

 (The Two Types of Bad Association –Inappropriate Association with Females)

 “The conduct of a Vaiṣṇava is that he always avoids bad association.
 By bad association one continuously shows contempt for sādhus.

-asat ye dvi-prakāra sarva-śāstre kaya
+asat se dvi-prakāra sarva-śāstre kaya

 sei duiyera madhye yoṣit-saṅgī eka haya

-(13) Shunning bad association is important conduct for a Vaiṣṇava.
+(13) Shunning bad association is the primary conduct for a Vaiṣṇava.
 Bad association is of two types – improper association with women and with non-devotees.
 For the female devotee, improper association with a man is also said to be bad association.
 Illicit association with women and association with women according to religious principles are the two kinds of association with women.

 yoṣit-saṅgi-saṅgī punaḥ tāra madhye gaṇya